 “Nothing is certain but death and taxes.”
 We’ve all heard that quotation or a variation of it.
 Usually, the path to that certainty of death is aging.
 So, how do we deal with it?

 Like most things in life, we have choices.
 We can rail against aging, try to defeat it, or accept it.
 No matter which method we chose, however, we can’t avoid it.

-Many turn themselves into caricatures: the fake looking face which is now so common it’s almost a norm; the old guy with the too-young girlfriend, another almost norm; the Baby Boomer with the too tight pants and tee shirt.
+Many turn themselves into caricatures: the fake looking face which is now so common it’s almost a norm; the old guy with the too-young girlfriend, another almost norm; or the baby boomer with the too tight pants and tee shirt.
 So, do we keep chasing after that elusive youth, do we just throw up our hands and let whatever happens happen, do we choose some middle path?
 Each person must make that decision for him/herself, of course.

 Let’s consider one additional factor: happiness.
-Are we happy with ever escalating procedures, devices, fashions, etc?
+Are we happy with ever escalating procedures, devices, and fashions?
 Some will insist they are.
-However, under that facade still lurks failing hips and knees, pain from arthritis, waning strength and vigor, etc.
+However, under that facade still lurks failing hips and knees, pain from arthritis, waning strength and vigor, and all the rest.

 Let’s at least try to avoid health endangering procedures such as invasive elective surgery done only to chase that hyped youth.
-There was a case a few years ago of the mother of a famous entertainer being rejected for a cosmetic face lift by one plastic surgeon after another due to her diabetes until she finally found a willing one.
+There was a case a few years ago of the mother of a famous entertainer being rejected for cosmetic surgery by various doctors due to an existing health condition until she finally found a willing one.
 He did the surgery she so hungered for, and she died.